Aamir Liaquat Hussain

-Aamir Liaquat Hussain (5 July 1971 – 9 June 2022) was a Pakistani politician, columnist and television host.
-Hussain was a top ranking TV anchor and was listed three times in The 500 influential Muslims worldwide, and was among 100 popular personalities of Pakistan.
-He was criticized on media numerous times due to his controversial comments about superstars.
-He was a member of the National Assembly of Pakistan from August 2018 to June 2022.
+Aamir Liaquat Hussain (5 July 1971 – 9 June 2022) was a Pakistani politician, columnist, and television host.
+One of Pakistan's most prominent television hosts, he was included in three editions of The 500 Most Influential Muslims.

-Previously, he was a member of the National Assembly from 2002 to 2007 and served as the Minister of State for Religious Affairs from 2004 to 2007 in the federal cabinet of Prime Minister Shaukat Aziz.
+Hussain served as a member of the National Assembly of Pakistan for Muttahida Qaumi Movement (MQM) from 2002 to 2007 and as Minister of State for Religious Affairs from 2004 to 2007 in the cabinet of Prime Minister Shaukat Aziz.
+He again served in the National Assembly from August 2018 to June 2022 as a member of the Pakistan Tehreek-e-Insaf (PTI).

-He died on 9 June 2022 in his room at his residence due to suffocation.
-According to the police, his house was full of smoke stemming from a generator.
+Hussain died of suffocation at his home on 9 June 2022.

 Early life and education

-Hussain was born on 5 July 1971 in Karachi to Sheikh Liaquat Hussain, a politician, and columnist Mahmooda Sultana.
+Hussain was born on 5 July 1971 in Karachi, Sindh, to Sheikh Liaquat Hussain, a politician, and columnist Mahmooda Sultana.